One of the early feature requests for minimega was a scheduler that would launch

 Now that the namespace

-resources, such as VMs, that belong to the namespace.
-By default,
+such as VMs, that belong to the namespace.
+In a clustered environment, a

-a newly-created namespace includes all nodes in the mesh except the
+newly-created namespace includes all nodes in the mesh except the local node,

 When run without arguments,